da-nrw/DNSCore/ContentBroker/src/main/markdown/sip_specification.md

 of any formats and in any structure (hierarchical ordering in folders) into the data folder.

-### Guidelines for structuring your SIPs

-Though it is entirely up to you, the user, what to put into your SIP, there are several details to take into consideration when assembling the contents for a SIP.

-#### Naming conventions and deltas
+### PREMIS

-##### Original Name
+### Original Name

-The name of the packaged SIP without the extension (which would be simply "mySIP" in the example above) is called original name.
 Every original name is unique per contractor.
 This allows the system for recognizing several SIPs as belonging to the same logical object.
 So make sure, if you want to ingest content into the system, which you would define as an entirely new intellectual entity (the object in our terms), choose a name which you have not used before (you can check this if you do a quick filtered search via DAWeb).
 If you want to add contents to the existing object, name the subsequent SIPs with the appropriate original name and the system will make sure the SIPs get recognized as part of an existing object.
 For more information on the delta system, look [here](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/the_delta_feature.md).

+## Guidelines for structuring your SIPs

+Though it is entirely up to you, the user, what to put into your SIP, there are several details to take into consideration when assembling the contents for a SIP.

-##### File names
+#### File names

 If you take away the extension away from a file name, you have what is considered a "document" by the system.
 Documents have to be unique which means you shouldn't place two files with the same document name into a SIP: